 This web-based application allows the real-time tracking of members and their care opportunities.
 To gain access, contact your UnitedHealthcare Quality Representative.

 This tool monthly report provides clear and actionable information to identify patients’ adherence to preventive screenings, treatments and medications.
-To access your PCOR, go to UHCprovider.com and click the Link button in the top right corner.
-Then go to Document Vault > External Documents > Physician Performance & Reporting > Open My Reports.
+To access your PCOR, go to UHCprovider.com and click the Sign In button in the top right corner.
+Then click Documents & Reporting from the menu > Physician Performance & Reporting > Open My Reports.

 Visit UHCprovider.com/path or contact your Provider Advocate to learn more about the PATH program and its other features.
 Or call Member Services at 888-887-9003, Monday – Friday, 8 a.m. – 6 p.m.
 Central Time